fmilthaler/FinQuant/docs/index.rst

 *FinQuant* is made to be easily extended.
 I hope it proves itself useful for hobby investors, students, geeks, and the intellectual curious.

-.. caution:: While *FinQuant* has tests in place that are run automatically by `Travis CI`_, it cannot guarantee to be bug free, nor that the analysis or optimised portfolio yield to wealth.
+.. caution:: While *FinQuant* has tests in place that are run automatically by `GitHub Actions`_, it cannot guarantee to be bug free, nor that the analysis or optimised portfolio yield to wealth.
 Please use at your own discretion and refer to the :ref:`license`.

 Installation